charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 Diamond's argument is mostly built on evidence from the Americas and the western half of Eurasia.
 In his last few chapters, he applies the same reasoning to neolithic population movements in Africa, Southeast Asia, and Oceania.
-He presents archeological evidence to identify the earliest sites of food production.
-He then compares that with population movements using linguistic[^8] and genetic evidence.
+He presents archeological evidence to identify the earliest sites of food production, then compares that with population movements using linguistic[^8] and genetic evidence.
 The same patterns appear over and over:

 [^8]: Most modern speakers of Germanic languages (English, German, Dutch, Yiddish, Afrikaans, etc) live in North America.
 But the greatest *diversity* of sub-languages is in northwestern Europe.
 That correctly implies that the language family originated in Europe, and that the spread to America is relatively recent.

-- Rice, soy, and pigs were domesticated about 10,000 years ago in what is now China.
+- Rice, soy, and pigs were domesticated about 10,000 years ago in China.
 Food production then spread across Southeast Asia along with the Sino-Tibetan language (ancestor to Burmese, Mandarin, Tibetan, etc).
 Indigenous hunter-gatherers were mostly assimilated or displaced.
 Surviving non-Sino-Tibetan languages (such as Hmong, Lao, and Thai) are [geographically fragmented][se_asia_languages] as a result.
 - [Bantu][bantu_expansion] food producers in Sub-Saharan Africa spread across the continent from the Sahel, evidenced by the [Niger-Congo language famly][niger_congo_language] (Swahili, Xhosa, Zulu, etc).
 Bantu farmers had access to iron tools and weapons, which provided a significant advantage over their hunter-gatherer neighbors.
 However, Bantu crops do not grow well[^9] in what is now South Africa.
 That region remained populated by Khoisan people until the arrival of Eurasian crops during the colonial era.
 - Hunter-gatherers living on Pacific islands were displaced by food producers during the [Austronesian expansion][austronesian_expansion] out of Taiwan.
 Modern Austronesian languages include Malay, Indonesian, and Māori.
 Indigenous people in New Guinea were not displaced, likely because they developed food production independently.